HipGraph/iSpLib/README.md

 ## Bug Report/Comments

 iSpLib is an ongoing project and the functionalities are still experimental.
 Please share your comments/report bugs at mdshoque AT iu DOT edu.

+## Citation

+If you find this repository helpful, please cite the following paper:

+    @inproceedings{hoque2024isplib,
+      title={iSpLib: A Library for Accelerating Graph Neural Networks using Auto-tuned Sparse Operations}, author={Hoque Anik, Md Saidul and Badhe, Pranav and Gampa, Rohit and Azad, Ariful}, booktitle={Companion Proceedings of the ACM on Web Conference 2024}, pages={778--781},
+      year={2024}
+    }

 ## License
 iSpLib is licensed under the https://opensource.org/licenses/BSD-3-Clause